CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-to-organise-the-pairs-for-the-next-module/readme.md

       3. Identify who could pair together, considering their availability.

-      4. Someone should add these pairs on the other spreadsheet (exercise 1).
+      4. Someone should add these pairs to the other spreadsheet (exercise 1).
 ---